GoGame-Recognition-Project/GoGame-Detection/readme.md

 Key Highlights:
-- **Automated Recognition:** Utilizes cutting-edge computer vision techniques to automatically recognize the positions of black and white stones on the Go board.
-- **Real-time Processing:** Capable of processing live video feeds, allowing for real-time tracking of Go game progress.
+- **Real-time Game recognition:** Capable of detecting key components of a go game using a custom trained `Yolov8` model.
-- **Intuitive Visualization:** Generates visual representations of Go game positions, providing a clear and concise view of the board at different stages.

-Whether you're a Go enthusiast, a developer exploring computer vision applications, or someone curious about the intersection of AI and traditional board games, GoGame-Detection offers an engaging and educational experience.
+- .
+- .
+- .
+- **Intuitive Visualization:** An interactive user interface has been developed on the base of this project.
+The interface takes the form of a website, housed in a separate repository.
+Feel free to explore it by clicking here.

 ---